 In addition, as these machines-as-a-service type arrangements become more prevalent, they are being tapped to provide an end-to-end data pipeline between OEMs and end-users that allows those who design and engineer equipment to better understand how their products are used in the field, effectively extending the process of asset lifecycle management to the planning and design stage of a piece of machinery.

 These new partnerships between OEMs and manufacturers are increasingly being made possible by partnerships between OEMs and providers of industrial software.
 One such example is the recent expansion of a partnership between Siemens and SAP, wherein Siemens will begin offering SAP’s Asset Intelligence Network, the SAP Asset Strategy and Performance Management Application, and the SAP Enterprise Portfolio and Product Management package.
-In turn, SAP will be offering Siemens’ Teamcenter software service lifecycle management portfolio.
+In turn, SAP will offer Siemens’ Teamcenter software service lifecycle management portfolio.

 SAP’s Asset Intelligence Network and its accompanying applications allow end-users to collect and aggregate sensor, time series, and status data from equipment into a centralized repository that can be used to build a digital twin for sharing with others—in this case, an OEM.
 By studying the digital twin, OEMs will not only make suggestions for maintenance and improving performance, but will be able to learn more about how their equipment is actually used in the field to improve the design of future products.